Skip to main content

 Add markerDouble-click on the waveform

-Remove markerDouble-click on a marker
+Remove markerDouble-click on a marker, or press Backspace with the marker selected

 Move markerDrag a marker — the model updates on release